Viaplay Group: Viaplay international expansion

+Viaplay Select

+In 2022, Viaplay Group created Viaplay Select, a branded content concept for partner platforms.
+In less than a year after the first deal was signed had Viaplay Select already launched on 20+ markets.
+Viaplay Select can be found with partners around the world, primarily in countries where the streaming service Viaplay is not available direct-to-consumer.
+It means that partners get access to a wide selection of Viaplay's successful series, films and documentaries, together with curated third-party content from across the Nordic region.
+The content is made available in a branded Viaplay section within the partner platform.

 Advertising funded television (Free-TV)

 Viaplay Group operates advertising funded channels in Scandinavia.
 Typically, the portfolio structure for these channels is one primary channel (TV3), and then secondary channels (TV6, TV3+ etc...)
 These channels generate primarily advertising revenues, and are classified as free-TV, but are encrypted and subject to decoding fees.